 In class I follow a general "got questions?" teaching philosophy.
 It leaves the responsibility for learning with the people that are supposed to learn: the students.
 (I cannot learn for you.)
-Canned lectures can be fun and exciting, but frequently the relevant material is in the reading.
+Canned lectures can be fun and exciting, but frequently the relevant material is already in the reading.
 Our class time will be focused on things you need to do the nearby assignments, or on explaining things that may not be sufficiently clear from the reading.

-Reading: I am using Elements of Programming with Perl by Johnson.
+Reading: I recommend PERL by Example by Quigley.
 Student response to this book has been quite good, and it is in its third edition, suggesting that it has sold fairly well.
 I continue to be interested in your feedback as students.
 I want to know whether you like this book.

-Programming Perl by Wall, Christiansen, and Schwartz is a much more detailed treatment of the Perl Language.
+O'Reilly's Programming Perl by Wall, Christiansen, and Schwartz is a much more detailed treatment of the Perl Language.
 Larry Wall is the primary creator of the language, so this book is very authoritative and much more complete.
 It is also quite well written.
 If your programming skills are more advanced, you may want to look at this book.
-I believe it is available in the BYUH bookstore.
+I believe it is available in the BYUH bookstore in the IS 431 section.
 Labs: Most of your time will be spent writing programs.
 I am not sure how much time it would take a good student programmer to complete all of these assignments.
 A professional could probably do all of them in a week.
 Maybe less.
-But you are not a professional yet.
-The work is difficult mainly because it is unfamiliar.
+But you are not a professional.
+The work is difficult mostly because it is unfamiliar.
 Our task is to make it familiar, and therefore easier.
 You will find that assignments you did in three or four hours early in the semester can be done much more quickly later in the semester.
 You should feel a great sense of achievement.